In America (song): Background and writing

 The line, "Just go and lay your hand on a Pittsburgh Steelers fan" stems from Daniels' feeling that the people in Pittsburgh are "The salt of the earth, the finest, just the greatest people.
 The strength of America."
 He says, "I've gone to ball games at different places, but I've always felt the Pittsburgh Steelers fans, especially in the old stadium - I mean, they're steel workers and they're good old guys with blisters, or calluses on their hands.
 The strength of America is not in Washington, D.C., It's in our people, it's on the farms, in the factories.
 It's the people out here that make this country work.
 The truck drivers, the farmers.
 And these people, that's what they were, and I just felt like if you want to go to war, let me take some of these guys with me.
 Go lay your hand on a Pittsburgh Steelers fan, and you're gonna find out what American anger is, because it's the kind of people they are."
+Also at the time of the song's release, the Pittsburgh Steelers were Super Bowl XIV Champions.